strexx/Ultimate-Frisbee-App/README_fons.md

 ### How to develop
 - Changes to the server side files can be modified in the folders of the root.
 - Changes to the client side CSS and JS can be made in the public folder.
-- HTML can be changed in the views folder
+- HTML can be changed in the views folder.

 #### 1 - Use gulp watch to let Gulp watch for any changes
 ```